-This again is where the calamity and hilarity begins as the hapless thieves fail miserably to overcome our plucky 9 year old.
+This again is where the calamity and hilarity begin as the hapless thieves fail miserably to overcome our plucky 9-year-old.

 That’s enough of the spoilers, you will just have to go and see this great Christmas movie (if you haven’t already) to find out how it all ends.

 Home Alone 2 is favoured by a lot of people over the original Home Alone, which just goes to show what a great sequel it was!
-Joe Pesci, Daniel Stern and Macualay Culkin really work together well.
+Joe Pesci, Daniel Stern, and Macaulay Culkin really work together well.
 Buy it here on Amazon.co.uk

 8 – The Muppet Christmas Carol